botre/anki-decks/src/computer-science.md

 Isolated user space instance existing in the kernel.

-## Kernel

-The main layer between the OS and underlying computer hardware.

 ## Currying

 The transformation of a function with multiple arguments into a sequence of single-argument functions.